MaximeKjaer/kjaer.io/_posts/2016-09-23-algorithms.md

 $$\mathbb{E}[X] = \sum_{k=0}^n {k\cdot Pr\{X=k\}} $$

-... but that is cumbersone.
+... but that is cumbersome.
 Instead, we can use indicator variables.

 For $$i = 1, \dots, n$$, define $$X_i = I\{\text{the ith flip results in event H}\}$$.
 Then: